-Currently advising Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and the Federal Government of Nigeria on the development of a multi-project competitive procurement processes for utility-scale PV, wind, small and medium hydropower plants in Nigeria.
+Advised Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and the Federal Government of Nigeria on the development of multi-project competitive procurement processes for utility-scale PV, wind, small and medium hydropower plants in Nigeria.

 Represented the Government of Uganda on the development, construction and financing of the $872 million Bujagali hydroelectric facility on the River Nile, including (i) structuring and negotiating all bidding documentation and project documentation, including the requests for proposals, power purchase agreement, implementation agreement, financing and other documents and (ii) advising on the engineering, procurement and construction contracts for the project and the limited notices to proceed issued thereunder.
 The deal was awarded Project Finance magazine’s “African Power Deal of the Year.”

 Advised the sponsors on the development and financing of a $650 million fiber optic cable system connecting South Africa, Mozambique, Madagascar, Kenya, Tanzania, India and Marseilles, France.
 The SEACOM deal involved eight jurisdictions, including Mauritius, Mozambique, Tanzania, Kenya, India, Djibouti, Egypt and South Africa.
 The deal was awarded Project Finance magazine’s “African Telecoms Deal of the Year.”